Tropical trigonal curves: Moduli of tropical trigonal curves and tropical trigonal covers

 Let $G$ be the stabilization of a $3$-ladder $G_T,$ and assume that there is a second morphism $\varphi':G'\to T',$ with $(G')^{\operatorname{st}}=G$ and $T'$ some other tree.

-Since $G$ has no points of valence greater than $3,$ the same must hold for $T'.$ By definition of trigonal type, we also require that $\varphi'$ is such that the preimage of any $t\in V(T)$ contains (at least) a vertex of valence $3.$ Then, by $3$-edge connectivity and $3$-regularity of the stabilization, this means precisely that the pre-image of vertices of valence $2$ contains precisely one edge, and that of vertices of valence $1$ contains two of them.
-Therefore a similar argument to that of the proof of Lemma \ref{lm:2n+1} can be applied.
-Thus, \end{rk}
+Since $G$ has no points of valence greater than $3,$ the same must hold for $T'.$ By definition of trigonal type, we also require that $\varphi'$ is such that the preimage of any $t\in V(T)$ contains (at least) a vertex of valence $3.$ In particular $G$ is $3$-regular, i.e. its vertices have all valence $3.$ Then, by $3$-edge connectivity and $3$-regularity of the stabilization, this means precisely that the pre-image of vertices of valence $2$ contains precisely one edge, and that of vertices of valence $1$ contains two of them.
+Therefore a similar argument to that of the proof of Lemma~\ref{lm:2n+1} can be applied.
+Thus, \end{rema}

 \begin{theo} Let $g\geq3.$ The maximal cells of $T_g^{\operatorname{trop},(3)}$ are associated to graphs $(G,\underline{0})$ with $G=(G_T)^{\operatorname{st}}$ with $G_T$ a $3$-ladder constructed from $T$ a tree with $g$ vertices. \end{theo} \begin{proof} Let $(G,w)$ be a trigonal graph and we assume it to be maximal with respect to trigonal contractions.